philnewm/autoMat/README.md

 # AutoMat
-AutoMat is a plugin for Maya which creates __PBR-Material-Setups__ automatically from a selected textures folder.
+AutoMat is a plugin for Maya which creates __PBR-Material-Setups__ automatically from a selected texture folder.

-## Why do I need it?
-The idea is to make artists life just a __bit easier and automate__ the basics of a PBR material setup.

 ## What Features does it provide?
 + settings for __colorspace__ selection
 + setup material for __Triplanar Projection__
++ options for triplanar projection and displacement

 ## Planned features
-+ finer controls for Triplanar Projection, Displacement and colorspaces
++ custom option for colorspace defaults
 + additional settings regarding the file search
 + selection for other Render Engines (Vray and Redshift are planned)